RoeRoss/learngit/readme.txt

 I created a new branch.

-I created a new branch Dev.
+I created a new branch dev.